Scheduling Open

 Probate Mediation Strategy

-Our attorneys can help you develop a mediation strategy by explaining the procedure, how it works, and what to expect as the process unfolds.
 Mediation takes place in stages, and we can serve as your legal counsel throughout the process.
-Having over 20 years of expertise in negotiation, mediation, and litigation, we know what it takes to successfully complete a mediation process.
+Having over twenty years of expertise in negotiation, mediation, and litigation, we know what it takes to successfully complete a mediation process.

 Probate Mediation Process